 This story begins with an idea I had to write a blog about one of my most frustrating brick walls.
 It involved my great great great grandparents in Scotland whose names were FEARNS and COUPLES.
 While typing the title of the blog, I thought to be clever and make a play of the surname Couples.
 Unable to resist a pun, I wrote the title, 'Looking for my married Couples'.
 Clever, perhaps, but it didn't really convey what I was writing about so I simply added a slash and a name variation for effect, which came to mind on a whim.
 The title now read, 'Looking for my married Couples/Cupples.
 But then the historian came out in me and I felt compelled to stick to the truth.
 I had never actually searched for the surname Cupples so as I deleted the' /Cupples' from my title, I consoled myself by thinking, 'what a silly name Cupples is anyway.
-It doesn't even look like a proper name.'
-I began to write my blog, however something kept bothering me.
+It decided that it didn't even look like a proper name. and I began to write my blog.
+Then an idea would not leave me alone.

-From the marriage certificate of my Scottish great great grandparents, James Gibson and Mary Fearns, I knew that the names of Mary's parents were George Fearns and Mary Ann Couples, but I had never been able to find either a marriage record, or births for George Fearns or Mary Ann Couples, my three times great grandparents.
-The name Fearns appears as Ferns and Ferrans on other primary documents so I had searched several variations of the name Fearns, with no success.
+From the marriage certificate of my Scottish great great grandparents, James Gibson and Mary Fearns, I knew that the names of Mary's parents were George Fearns and Mary Ann Couples, but I had never been able to find a marriage record, or births for my three times great grandparents, George Fearns or Mary Ann Couples.
+The name Fearns appears as Ferns, Farnes and Ferrans on other primary documents so I had searched several variations of the name Fearns, with no success.
 Possibly because the word couples is so well used in the English language, I hadn't resorted to variations of this surname in my searches previously.
 That was about to change.

 My first search for Mary Ann Cupples in the Old Parish Records, Births & Christenings 1583-1854, on the Scotlands People website, came up with nothing.
 Recalling that people named Mary Ann sometimes use just one of the names, I searched again using Mary Cupples and this time my search resulted in one hit.
 The Mary Cupples that I found was born in Falkirk Stirling in 1821.
-My Mary Ann's daughter Mary Fearns was born in Falkirk, Stirling and I felt that this was more than coincidence.
-Mary Ann Cupples was born to Alexander Cupples and Elizabeth Shaw and I had to fight the immediate feeling of kinship that was growing in me until I had proof that I had found the right family.
+My Mary Ann's daughter Mary Fearns was born in Falkirk, Stirling and I felt this was more than coincidence.
+Mary Ann Cupples was born to Alexander Cupples and Elizabeth Shaw.
+I had to fight the immediate feeling of kinship I was forming, until I had proof that I had found the right family.

 I became more convinced that this was my Mary Ann Couples/Cupples after I re-examined the death certificate of her daughter Mary.
 Mary's surname at the time of her death in 1913 was Gilmour and her parents names were given as George Ferran and Mary Ann Couples.

-Using the new spelling of Cupples, I searched the LDS IGI and Ancestry.com where I connected with others who were researching the same ancestors, Alexander Cupples and Elizabeth Shaw.
-It became clear that not only had I found my Mary Ann, but I had collected a whole lot of extra family who descended from her children from her first marriage to Robert James Gray and her third marriage to Robert McMurray ( McMory on the marriage record) and who knew of my ancestor Mary Ann.
+Using the new spelling of Cupples, I searched the LDS IGI and Ancestry.com where I connected with others who were researching Alexander Cupples and Elizabeth Shaw.
+It became clear that not only had I found my Mary Ann, but I had collected a whole lot of extra family who descended from her children from her first marriage to Robert James Gray and her third marriage to Robert McMurray ( McMory on the marriage record).

 Alexander Cupples, my four times great grandfather, was born in County Down, Ireland in 1787 to Alexander (1744) and Agnes Cupples.
 Elizabeth Shaw, his wife, was born on November 3, 1786 in Cumbernauld, Dunbartonshire, Scotland to parents James Shaw and Elspeth Arthur.
 Alexander and Elizabeth were married in Cumbernauld March 3, 1809.
 They had the following children: